 * U.S. reports record gasoline demand, falling crude stocks

-* High supply from OPEC producers keeps lid on prices (Changes dateline; updates detail, prices; paragraphs 1-2)
+* High supply from OPEC producers keeps lid on prices (Updates detail, prices, paragraphs 1-2)

-LONDON/SINGAPORE, Aug 3 (Reuters) - Oil prices rose on Thursday, lifted by signs of a tightening U.S. market, although high supplies from OPEC producers weighed on sentiment.
+LONDON/SINGAPORE, Aug 3 (Reuters) - Oil prices rose on Thursday, lifted by signs of a tightening U.S. market, although high crude supplies from producer club OPEC weighed on market sentiment.

 That's below levels seen this time last year, an indication of a tightening U.S. market.

-But traders say high production by the Organization of the Petroleum Exporting Countries is capping prices.
+But traders said high production by the Organization of the Petroleum Exporting Countries was capping prices.

-OPEC and other producers including Russia have promised to restrict output by 1.8 million bpd until March 2018 to help support prices and draw down inventories.
+OPEC and other producers including Russia have promised to restrict output by 1.8 million bpd until the end of March 2018 to help support prices and draw down inventories.

-Yet OPEC output hit a 2017 high of 33 million bpd in July, up 90,000 bpd from the previous month, a Reuters survey showed earlier this week, led by a further recovery in supply from Libya, one of the countries exempt from a production-cutting deal.
+Yet OPEC output hit a 2017 high of 33 million bpd in July, up 90,000 bpd from the previous month, a Reuters survey showed this week, led by a further recovery in supply from Libya, one of the countries exempt from the deal.

 Ample supply is likely to keep a lid on prices, many analysts say.

-"Our view of the oil market is that a major rally is unlikely in 2017," National Australia Bank analysts said in a note to clients.
+"Our view of the oil market is that a major rally is unlikely in 2017," National Australia Bank analysts said in a note.
 "Absent further production cuts or a sustained uptick in demand, prices are likely to remain in the low to mid $50s for the remainder of the year."

 There are signs that the oil industry has adapted to an era of low prices and can produce and operate at levels that would previously have been uneconomic.

-"Of the major projects sanctioned by the big five oil companies (ExxonMobil, Royal Dutch Shell, Chevron, BP and Total) over H1 2017, there has been a clear breakeven target price of $40 per barrel or lower at offshore oil projects," BMI Research said.
+"Of the major projects sanctioned by the big five oil companies over H1 2017, there has been a clear breakeven target price of $40 per barrel or lower at offshore oil projects," BMI Research said.

-U.S. investment bank Goldman Sachs said this week that the oil industry had successfully adapted to oil prices around $50 per barrel.
-(Editing by Jason Neely)
+U.S. investment bank Goldman Sachs said this week the oil industry had successfully adapted to oil prices around $50 per barrel.
+(Editing by Jason Neely and David Clarke)